Skip to content

 How it works:

-1. The AI streams a tool_call event with propose_create_page or propose_update_page.
+1. The AI streams propose_create_page / propose_update_page / preview_page.

-2. PageWidget renders the proposed source in a live preview using PageRenderer.
+2. PageWidget renders the proposed source in a live preview via PageRenderer.

-3. PageRenderer reports errors via its onError callback (compilation and render errors) and via PreviewQueryProvider’s QueryCache.onError (database errors).
+3. PageRenderer reports errors via onError (compilation/render) and PreviewQueryProvider’s QueryCache.onError (data).

 Infrastructure error filtering: